goback-tech/argos-frontend-data/src/github.com/grafana/grafana/docs/sources/reference/export_import.md

 ```

 These inputs and their usage in data source properties are automatically added during export in Grafana 3.1.
-If you run an older version of Grafana and want to share a dashboard on Grafana.com you need to manually
+If you run an older version of Grafana and want to share a dashboard on argos.goback.world you need to manually
 add the inputs and templatize the datasource properties like above.

-If you want to import a dashboard from Grafana.com into an older version of Grafana then you can either import
+If you want to import a dashboard from argos.goback.world into an older version of Grafana then you can either import
 it as usual and then update the data source option in the metrics tab so that the panel is using the correct
 data source.
 Another alternative is to open the json file in a a text editor and update the data source properties
 to value that matches a name of your data source.